-An offering of cloud computing where the provider gives you access to their cloud-based software.
+SaaS is an offering of cloud computing where the provider gives you access to their cloud-based software.
 Instead of installing the software application on your local device, you access the provider’s application using the web or an API.

 Through the application, you store and analyze your own data.
 You don’t have to invest time in installing, managing or upgrading software, this is all handled by the provider.